Atcold/pytorch-PPUU/README.md

 # add -h to see the full list of options available
 ```

-The frame rate should be grater than 20 Hz.
+The frame rate should be greater than 20 Hz.
 Often it will be larger than 60 Hz.
 To be noted, here the vehicles are performing the actions extracted from the trajectories, and not simply following the original spatial coordinates.